-Alex Callender, the chauffeur stopped the vehicle and the Royal Protection Officer Inspector James Beaton got out of the vehicle.
+Alex Callender, the chauffeur, stopped the vehicle and the Royal Protection Officer Inspector James Beaton got out of the vehicle.
 By this time the occupant of the white Ford Escort, Ian Ball had made his way out of the Escort and to the rear of the Princess’s vehicle.
 Inspector Beaton saw a firearm, a revolver and shots were then fired.
-Beaton had managed to get off a single shot from his own personal weapon, a Walther PPK semi-automatic pistol, Ball had managed to shoot and injured Beaton, with a number of shots smashing trough the rear window of the Princess’s vehicle.
+Beaton had managed to get off a single shot from his own personal weapon, a Walther PPK semi-automatic pistol, Ball had managed to shoot and injured Beaton, with a number of shots smashing through the rear window of the Princess’s vehicle.

-At this point Alex Callender, the chauffeur tried to exit the vehicle, but he was then shot and slumped back in his seat.
+At this point, Alex Callender, the chauffeur, tried to exit the vehicle but he was then shot and slumped back in his seat.

 Princess Anne recalls having a “discussion” with Ball, where he was telling her "come with me for a day or two" until he had secured a ransom.
-The Princess who is well known for being feisty was having none of it and the argument continued for some time, adding "Not bloody likely and I haven't got £2 million”.
+The Princess who is well-known for being feisty was having none of it and the argument continued for some time, adding "Not bloody likely and I haven't got £2 million”.
 She remembered trying to stay calm and trying to be polite to Ball.
-The Princess told Police at the time “I kept saying I didn’t want to get out of the car, and I was not going to get out of the car”.
+The Princess told Police at the time: “I kept saying I didn’t want to get out of the car, and I was not going to get out of the car”.

 Inspector Beaton tried to shoot at Ball but was struggling due to his chest wound.
 He continued to try but his weapon jammed.